asterics/FLipMouse-esp32/hardware/CHECKLIST_PCBs.md

 * Product number
 * Numbers for partly manual assembly
 * Check USB lines (symmetric, GND plane underneath, no sharp corners)
-* Print out for QM
+* Print out for QM, save files: one combined PDF for TOP, one for BOT (include: Cu,Silks,CrtYd&EdgeCuts layers); one PDF containing layers on single pages (F/BCu; F/BSilks; F/BCrtYd; EdgeCuts)

 ## General

 * Does this change have side-effects on other PCB/firmware (e.g. FLipMouse: adding SDA/SCL to LPC, if we use these communication in firmware, it has to be adopted to FABI as well)
+* Double check pin assignment, especially for ESP32 (some input only pins!)